marise-san/rock-paper-scissors/README.md

 * CSS Flexbox to create layout
 * Git and Github for project management
-* Get random element from an array
+* How to get random elements from an array
-* Methods of Math object
 * Knowledge about DOM manipulation
+* Leanerd about methods of Math object